 Financial Planning Represents an Increasingly Important Role

 Research conducted by Financial Planning shows that in 2017, fee-based revenue overtook commission-based revenue for the first time.
 There is a myriad of factors driving this change, including industry regulation, the stability of a fee-based revenue model, and investors’ desire for holistic advice.
-As investment firms embrace a fee-based “advisory business” model, financial planning represents an increasingly important role within a financial institution’s investment program.
-This article explores the main advantages that financial planning offers investment firms and ways to increase adoption.
+As wealth management firms embrace a fee-based “advisory business” model, financial planning represents an increasingly important role within bank’s or credit union’s wealth management services.
+This article explores the main advantages that financial planning and ways to increase adoption.

 Few Americans Have a Financial Plan